First-time application process

 A WashU Pathway account is automatically created for you when you submit:

-1) The Common App (Indicate on the application that you are applying for need-based financial assistance.
-You do not need to complete your admission application for your WashU Pathway account to be created, just submit it.)
+1) Either the Common App or the Coalition App (Indicate on either application that you are applying for need-based financial aid.
+You do not need to complete your application, just submit.)

 2) And, one of the following: